-This article under a simple text seeks to briefly and explicitly suggest the exact cause of this conundrum and finally narrow the argument on the vibrant of security market functioning, with the article being pragmatic enough in considering the ecology of the capital market of Ghana, which my earlier article titled “The proposed investment industrial structure for employment opportunities in Ghana’s Economy https://www.ghanaweb.com/GhanaHomePage/features/The-proposed-investment-industrial-structure-for-employment-opportunities-in-Ghana-s-economy-752704” ignored to delve deeper.
+This article under a simple text seeks to briefly and explicitly suggest the exact cause of this conundrum, and finally narrow the argument on the required vibrancy of the financial security market, narrowing the submission on the ecology of the capital market of Ghana, which my article titled “The proposed investment industrial structure for employment opportunities in Ghana’s Economy”, offers extensive explanation https://www.ghanaweb.com/GhanaHomePage/features/The-proposed-investment-industrial-structure-for-employment-opportunities-in-Ghana-s-economy-752704” .

-We are strike with a dilemma and a puzzle question after the swearing-in of the current government in 2017 considering their various initiatives to address unemployment issues through their various programs like Nation Builders Corps, One-district-one-factory, revamp of the financial sector to solidify the investment capacity of the economy, introducing entrepreneurship course content to the Universities programs to arm graduates on self-employment mindset agenda and other related initiatives yet all these are not holding the expected result.
+We are struck with a dilemma and a puzzle question after the swearing-in of the current government in 2017; considering their various initiatives to address unemployment issues through their various programs like Nation Builders Corps, One-district-one-factory, revamp of the financial sector to solidify the investment capacity of the economy, introducing entrepreneurship course content to the Universities programmes to arm graduates on the self-employment mindset agenda, and other related initiatives, yet all these are not holding the expected result as their policy specifies.

-The cause is observed to be simple, in the reality of the working economy, there is a poor inter-connectivity of policy initiatives in a well-modeled econometrical fashion to generate a significant impact on job creation cum result that addresses the desire of high percentage of the citizens’ welfare interest.
-Anytime Entrepreneurship as a proposed professional practice is recommended among the graduates, politicians should not forget, Entrepreneurship as a chosen career is not only carrying along with potentially profitable ideas but the ability to access low cost of capital, which is a vital ingredient to this journey.
+The difficulties emerge from the reality of the working economy.
+There is a challenge of a poor inter-connectivity of policy initiatives in a well-modelled econometrical fashion to generate a significant impact on job creation to obtain a result that addresses the desire of a high percentage of the citizens’ and their welfare interest.
+Anytime Entrepreneurship is proposed as a professional practice and a recommendation among the graduates, Politicians need not to forget that Entrepreneurship as a chosen career is not only carrying along with potentially profitable ideas and skills, but the ability to access low costs of capital, which is a vital ingredient to this journey.

-Let us ignore the facts that not all individuals as graduates have the capacity to manage the stress associated with private enterprise management for the purpose of the argument this article seeks to make.
-If access to low-cost capital for start-up ventures is a prerequisite indicator in any quality entrepreneurship policy design program of an economy, then let me narrow the argument on the analysis of the current state of the securities market of Ghana
+Let us ignore the facts that not all individuals as graduates have the capacity to manage the stress associated with private enterprise management.
+If access to low-cost capital for start-up ventures is a prerequisite indicator in any quality entrepreneurship policy design program of an economy, then let me narrow the argument on the analysis of the current state of the financial securities market of Ghana.

-I am very much inspired considering the current development and innovation in the Finance Securities market with respect to the age of Ghana in her 60’s from independence.
-It took the United States of America 160 years from independence to being able to write and enact laws governing its securities and exchange market.
-However, having a model to look-up-to as a guide to construct Ghana Financial-investment architecture to build a vibrant capital market should make it very easier to innovatively climb the ladder as an African model worth imitation on the continent of Africa, as it has modeled such perception after independence as the star of Africa.
+I am very much inspired considering the current development and innovation in the Finance Securities market with respect to the age of Ghana in her 60’s independence day.
+It took the United States of America 160 years from independence to be able to write and enact good laws governing its securities and exchange market.
+However, having a model to look up to as a guide to construct Ghana’s financial-investment architecture in other to build a vibrant capital market, should make it very easy to innovatively climb the ladder as an African model worth imitation on the continent of Africa, as it has modelled such perception after independence as the star of Africa.

-The Securities Act of Ghana, 2016 (Act 929) set-out in its article (3), the function of the commission to register, license and authorize the following offices in the securities market, which are;
+The Securities Act of Ghana, 2016 (Act 929) set-out in its article (3), the function of the commission to register, license and authorize the following offices in the securities market in Ghana, which are;

 - Securities Exchange